Bandwidth/php-bandwidth-examples/README.md

   git push heroku master

-To run these examples on heroku you will need clearDB, which can be installed using:
+To run these examples on heroku you will need clearDB OR postgres, which can be installed using:

+  heroku addons:add heroku-postgresql:dev
+  OR
   heroku addons:add cleardb:ignite